jbro129/android-modding/README.md

 [FridaAndroidInjector](https://github.com/iGio90/FridaAndroidInjector) by iGio90 : Inject frida agents on local processes through an Android app.

+[android-inject-custom](https://github.com/oleavr/android-inject-custom) by oleavr : Example showing how to use Frida for standalone injection of a custom payload.

 [r2frida](https://github.com/nowsecure/r2frida) by nowsecure : Radare2 and Frida better together.